amartinsec/amartinsec/README.md

 # About Me:
-👨‍💻 Red Team Engineer with a focus on pentesting and research
+👨‍💻 Red Team Engineer with a focus on pentesting/research